HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_config_om_reverse_proxy.md

-# Configuring Orient Me to support a reverse-proxy server {#cp_config_om_reverse_proxy .task}
+# Configuring Orient Me to support a reverse-proxy server

 Configure the Orient Me service to support the reverse-proxy server used by the Customizer offering of the Component Pack for HCL Connections™.

 Do you need to complete this task?

-You only need to update the connections-env release with the new Customizer reverse-proxy server if you did not specify it as the value for the `ic.host` setting when you initially [installed connections-env](cp_install_connections-env.md).
+You only need to update the connections-env release with the new Customizer reverse-proxy server if you did not specify it as the value for the `ic.host` setting when you initially installed your connections-env.

 To determine whether you need to complete this task, run the following commands: